 As they learn to be effective witnesses in reaching their neighbors, some Moody alumni have gone on to serve in South Asian countries.

-Ten years ago, Ellie (Kitchen) Childs, a 2013 Moody Bible Institute graduate, volunteered in the after-school program tutoring kids.
-“That was my first taste of South Asian culture and norms,” says Ellie, who also helped out with a block party SAFC held in the summer.
+Ten years ago, Patti, a 2013 Moody Bible Institute graduate, volunteered in the after-school program tutoring kids.
+“That was my first taste of South Asian culture and norms,” says Patti, who also helped out with a block party SAFC held in the summer.

-She and her husband, Ben Childs, who earned an MDiv from Moody Theological Seminary in 2011, have four children and spent the last three years learning Urdu and serving as educators in Pakistan.
-“I feel very indebted to the South Asian Friendship Center for the opportunity to get ministry experience and to make friends with South Asians,” Ellie says.
+She and her husband, Sam, who earned an MDiv from Moody Theological Seminary in 2011, have four children and spent the last three years learning Urdu and serving as educators in Pakistan.
+“I feel very indebted to the South Asian Friendship Center for the opportunity to get ministry experience and to make friends with South Asians,” Patti says.

 “It’s just an incredible memory,” he says.